grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/webcrypto/subtlecrypto/importkey.md

     'drCfxl4O+5FcrHe8Bs0CvKlw3gZpv+S5if3zn7c4BJzHJ35QDFV4sJB0pbDT'
   );

-  // keyData is the key used to decrypt the data, that is usually stored in a secure location
+  // keyData is the key used to decrypt the data, which is usually stored in a secure location
-  // for the purpose of this example, we are using a static key const jwkKeyData = {
+  // for this example, we are using a static key const jwkKeyData = {
     kty: 'oct',
     ext: true,